SkyTruth/django_tools/appomatic_siteinfo/README.md

 https://github.com/redhog/appomatic_renderable for rendering /
 templating and linking to objects.

+Note: To understand which templates are used to render what, please read the documentation for appomatic_renderable!

 For mapserver, it provides its own BuiltinApplication, with its own template.